Atari4800/gpu-scraper/README.md

 # GPU Hunter
 ## Overview
-GPU Hunter is a web scraper app built for our class project.
-Its purpose is to help a user keep track of a store's stock and will notify the user when the wanted item is in stock and available to purchase.
+GPU Hunter is a linux program designed to help a user keep track of a store's stock of GPU products and will notify the user when the wanted item is in stock and available to purchase.

 -----